samunemeth/E-paper-Clock/README.md

   - Select the correct environment for uploading:
     - With `platformio.run -- environment YourEnvironment` on command line.
     - By selecting the correct folder in *VSCode*.
+  - Calibrate the ADC if you want it to be really precise. *[More Info](https://w4krl.com/esp32-analog-to-digital-conversion-accuracy/)*

 ## Design Choices